 - Unless you are an artist exhibiting in your own home, artists cannot always be guaranteed a specific venue, size of space or a joint exhibitor.
 We will, however, respond to preferences where possible and seek to allocate artists to appropriate venues.

 - In order to keep the Festival fresh and interesting to visitors, the Festival cannot guarantee to match venues with an artist for more than two consecutive years.

 - Once the allocation process has been completed, which will be within 2 weeks of the closing date for artists confirming their place, the artists will receive their allocation along with contact details of their venue host.

 - As soon as an artist has received their venue allocation, they should contact their venue host to discuss visiting the venue and discussing with the venue host the requirements for the trail.

 - In the event an artist feels a venue is not suitable they should contact the Festival as soon as possible and no later than the end of July.
 Any requests for venue changes will not be accepted after this date.

 - In notifying the Festival of the potential unsuitability of a venue, the artist should provide details of why they feel the venue is not suitable.

-- On receipt of a notification the Festival will consider the request and may at their sole discretion reallocate the artist to another venue if there is one available.
+- On receipt of a notification the Festival will consider the request and may at their sole discretion reallocate the artist to another venue if one is available.
 The Festival will not in any circumstance reallocate an artist on the basis that the venue is unsuitable because of its location.